faithdy/faithdy.github.io/_posts/2019-02-03-Regular-expressions.md

 ## Regular Expressions
 - ^(word) : starting with the string word. e.g., `grep ^root /etc/passwd`
 - (word)\$ : ending with the string word. e.g., `ls -al | grep txt$`
+- [yf] : matching if any y or f is contained

 ## Reference